 Dramamine is marketed under several different brand names all over the world.
 These include:

 It is available in both tablet form and in liquid form.
 In the United States, most people purchase it as tablets.
+These tablets must be chewed thoroughly and swallowed.
+Often - such as with Children's Dramamine - the tablets are flavored.

 When Dramamine is being abused, people usually refer to it by various street names.
 They include: